Vesyrak/dotfiles/vm/README.md

 This allows you to change OS by pressing both CTRL buttons.

 **Do the editing via "sudo virsh edit < vmname >"**

+**My keyboard and mouse are entered here, check your corresponding keyboard and mouse event with *ls -l /dev/input/by-id/**

 Enter before < /domain >:
 ```